Creating a Monthly Allowance for Your College StudentAugust 1, 2022

 No matter how much you want to provide, below are some helpful tips to implement an allowance for your college student:

 - Lay out any rules for receiving the allowance.
 Be specific about any stipulations they must meet to receive the money, such as getting certain grades.
-Having guidelines that everyone knows can help lessen disagreements.
+Creating guidelines can help prevent disagreements.

 - Encourage a summer job.
 Having your child work in the summer allows for greater responsibility and can ease your financial burden.
 Check out our blog post on the best jobs for college students for ideas.